 The good news is that personalization techniques have really improved over the past few years.

 Automated sendings such as cart abandonment notifications and algorithmic product recommendations are achievable for every marketer.
+Please note, while we appreciate segmenting is still necessary, SwiftERM individualise and personalise all communications without need of segmentation.

 25. Make It Easy to Unsubscribe